the-turing-way/the-turing-way/book/website/collaboration/research-infrastructure-roles/research-software-engineering/research-software-engineering-casestudy.md

 ### What is the main motivation behind starting the RSE Asia Association?

-The RSE Asia Association was started before there was a lack of representation from the Asian region in the international RSE community.
+The RSE Asia Association was started because there was a lack of representation from the Asian region in the international RSE community.
 Another reason was the significant timezone difference with the global north.
 Despite the shift of events to online mode due to the pandemic, the timezone difference remains a challenge for us when attending the events.
 Hence, we started RSE Asia to conduct events in a more Asia friendly timezone, and promote the RSE community and profession in Asia.